pagnani/AttentionDCA.jl/README.md

 ## Inquiries

-Any question can directed to francesco.caredda@polito.it
+Any question can be directed to francesco.caredda@polito.it